LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    If the ``%z`` or ``%Z`` symbols are used when parsing a date, the resulting date object will represent the equivalent GMT date/time.

-Starting in Lasso 9, Lasso also recognizes the ICU formatting strings for both creating and displaying dates.
+As of version 9, Lasso also recognizes the ICU formatting strings for both creating and displaying dates.
 These format strings simply use letters to specify the format without any flags (such as the ``%`` character).
 For example, to output a two-digit year, the ICU format string is ``yy`` and to output it as